URUGUAYAN TECHNOLOGY COMPANY RECOGNIZED IN HONG KONG

 Uruguay is a first-class business center, which has made notable advances in technology in recent years.
 The country has exceptional Internet connectivity and penetration.
 75% of households have access to fiber optic Internet with a high download speed and 100% of all public schools are online.
 It is the only country in the world that provides free laptops to all public schoolchildren and is a global example of how to incorporate technology into education.

-Uruguay is the most advanced Latin American country in the development of ICT, 100% in companies are connected and has the most accessible price of mobile Internet, in addition to the highest download speeds in the region.
+Uruguay is the most advanced Latin American country in the development of ICT, and has the most accessible price of mobile Internet, in addition to the highest download speeds in the region.
 It also has the best data center in Latin America and a submarine cable with a connection to the United States.
 These qualities and its business climate position it as a corporate services center for the region and the world.

 It is also one of the leaders in the adoption of the IPv6 protocol (10th in the world according to the Google IPv6 Country Rank).
 In addition, it is the first country in Latin America to begin the deployment of a 5G commercial network.